Why Tracking Day‑After GLP‑1 Symptoms Matters

 FAQ: When should I contact my clinician about day-after symptoms? — Seek care for severe abdominal pain, jaundice, persistent vomiting, fainting, or worsening symptoms.

-Pepio helps you keep dose history, reminders, and symptom logs together for clearer trends.
-Users using Pepio experience more organized notes and clearer conversations with clinicians.
+Pepio helps keep dose history, reminders, and symptom logs together, and you can export a clear timeline before appointments.
 Try a free calculator or tracker to capture day-after details and keep your routine tidy.

 Pepio is for organization and self-tracking only.
 Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
 Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.